 In the descent

-After a few kilometers there was a sign 'road closed in 3 kilometers'.
-We didn't want to risk descending 3 kilometers only to have to climb back up again, so for a change we followed the indicated detour.
+After a few kilometers, there was a sign 'road closed in 3 kilometers'.
+We didn't want to risk descending 3 kilometers only to have to climb back up again, so we followed the indicated detour for a change.
 Parallel to the river ran another road, but higher up the mountain.
-When we got there it turned out to be a small road that kept going up and downhill.
+When we got there, it turned out to be a small road that kept going up and downhill.
 We went up and down continuously and started to get pretty hungry, we were also nearly out of water.
-After half an hour we took a break to eat some nuts.
+After half an hour, we took a break to eat some nuts.

 Dinner

 The road from Roverto to Trento was nearly flat because we were cycling through the valley of the Inn river.
-It was about 7 o'clock and we had to choose between the nearby campsite, which lay off the route and involved a 5 kilometer climb uphill, or the campinsite 30 km away which didn't involve a detour.
+It was about 7 o'clock and we had to choose between the nearby campsite, which lay off the route and involved a 5-kilometer climb uphill, or the campsite 30 km away, which didn't involve a detour.
 We chose the one further away.

-In Trento a woman offered to give us directions to Bolzano.
-She said we just needed to follow the bicycle path and we would certainly get there.
-After two kilometers we had gotten lost already.
-Or rather, we knew where we were but the road was blocked and the detour ran straight through the mountains.
+In Trento, a woman offered to give us directions to Bolzano.
+She said we just needed to follow the bicycle path and would certainly get there.
+After two kilometers, we had already gotten lost.
+Or rather, we knew where we were, but the road was blocked, and the detour ran straight through the mountains.
 We decided to turn around and find a better way.
-The roads were a mess and we cycled several loops through Trento while not getting any closer.
-Eventually we found the bicycle path at the end of a road indicated as a dead end.
+The roads were a mess, and we cycled several loops through Trento while not getting any closer.
+Eventually, we found the bicycle path at the end of a road indicated as a dead end.
 We followed it for a few kilometers until we again came to an intersection without signs.
 At least we could now follow the main road to Bolzano.
-It was relatively flat so we could make up for some lost time.
+It was relatively flat so that we could make up for some lost time.
 We took turns cycling up front and averaged around 33 km/h the entire hour.
 The campsite got in sight.

 We arrived at camping Obstgarten, in the middle of an area of fruit nurseries.
 It was a small campsite with a pond to swim in.
-We were still in Italy but there were only Germans and Dutch people.
+We were still in Italy, but there were only Germans and Dutch people.
 The owner was also German.
-He was friendly and it was nice he spoke a language we actually understood.
-The showers were great, with a thermostatic faucet and much water.
-We had second dinner in front of the tents.
+He was friendly, and it was nice that he spoke a language we understood.
+The showers were excellent, with a thermostatic faucet and much water.
+We had a second dinner in front of the tents.

 Route of day 11